alrayyes/docker-compose-nginx-phpfpm-rabbitmq-mariadb-symfony/README.md

-# docker-nginx-phpfpm-mysql-symfony14
+# docker-compose-nginx-phpfpm-mariadb-symfony
-Everything you need to get Symfony 1.4 apps running in Docker.
+Everything you need to get Symfony apps running in Docker.

 # How this works